-If, after considering the items above, you don't have an amount to enter on line 19, don't complete Part III; your Roth IRA distribution(s) isn't taxable.
-Instead, include your total Roth IRA distribution(s) on 2022 Form 1040, 1040-SR, or 1040-NR, line 4a.
+If, after considering the items above, you don't have an amount to enter on line 19, don't complete Part III; your Roth, Roth SEP, or Roth SIMPLE IRA distribution(s) isn't taxable.
+Instead, include your total Roth, Roth SEP, or Roth SIMPLE IRA distribution(s) on 2024 Form 1040, 1040-SR, or 1040-NR, line 4a.

-If you had a qualified first-time homebuyer distribution from your Roth IRA and you made a contribution (including a conversion or a rollover from a qualified retirement plan) to a Roth IRA for any year from 1998 through 2017, enter the amount of your qualified expenses on line 20, but don't enter more than \$10,000 reduced by the total of all your prior qualified first-time homebuyer distributions.
+If you had a qualified first-time homebuyer distribution from your Roth, Roth SEP, or Roth SIMPLE IRA and you made a contribution (including a conversion or a rollover from a qualified retirement plan) to a Roth IRA for any year from 1998 through 2019, enter the amount of your qualified expenses on line 20, but don't enter more than \$10,000 reduced by the total of all your prior qualified first-time homebuyer distributions.
 For details, see Are Distributions Taxable? in chapter 2 of Pub.
 590-B.